 And, as if there wasn’t enough chaos, cacophony, complexity and dissonance in our lives, I went ahead and created The Ives Band.

-I am also the founder of the Deep Listening Interfaith Sangha, which begins meeting in September 2018 as an opportunity to explore the deep listening techniques and sonic meditations of Pauline Oliveros, and encourage the creation and performance of new sonic meditative experiences.
+I am also the founder of the All Ears Interfaith Sangha, which began meeting at 5:30pm on the first Sunday of every month in September 2018.
+It is an opportunity to explore the deep listening techniques and sonic meditations of Pauline Oliveros, and encourage the creation and performance of new sonic meditative experiences.